vincent714/J1/README.md

 - [x] Chatbot by using OpenAI APIs
 - [x] Chatbot by using Langchain
-- [ ] A tool page for saving TikTok video-to-text data to a vector database
+- [x] A tool page for saving TikTok video-to-text data to a vector database
+- [ ] Chatbot with a basic RAG strategy